andy-guttridge/song-mates/README.md

 ### Automated tests

 A number of unit tests were written to test key interactions between the views and the database models.
 These can be found in the `tests.py` file in the `songmates_main` directory.
-These tests covered:
+These were:

 - Test new profile is created when account is registered - passed
 - Test profile is deleted when request received from user - passed